Metaphor for Being Stuck: Meaning, Examples, and Writing Ideas

 Spinning your wheels in mud.

-5. Which metaphor captures lack of momentum?
+5. Which metaphor captures the lack of momentum?

 A ship stuck in still waters.